 A conviction for marijuana possession in Texas can result in serious penalties, including jail time, steep fines and/or a criminal record.
 If you have been arrested for possessing pot, marijuana, cannabis, hydro, chronic, bud or weed throughout Georgetown, it is important to contact an experienced criminal defense attorney who will make every effort to help you achieve the most desirable outcome in your particular situation.

 Georgetown Possession of Marijuana Attorney

-Contact Law Office of Price & Wiggins, P.C. if you have been charged with possession of marijuana in Georgetown, or any of the surrounding areas of Round Rock, Killeen, Temple, Belton or Harker Heights.
+Contact Law Office of Michael J. Price, P.C. if you have been charged with possession of marijuana in Georgetown, or any of the surrounding areas of Round Rock, Killeen, Temple, Belton or Harker Heights.
 Texas criminal defense lawyer Michael J. Price will aggressively fight the serious marijuana allegations against you.

-Call Law Office of Price & Wiggins, P.C. for a free consultation at (512) 354-1880 or send a convenient online message about your alleged possession marijuana offense.
+Call Law Office of Michael J. Price, P.C. for a free consultation at (512) 354-1880 or send a convenient online message about your alleged possession marijuana offense.

 Marijuana Possession in Georgetown

 According to Texas Health and Safety Code § 481.121, the offense of possession of marijuana can occur when an individual knowingly or intentionally possesses a usable amount of marijuana or marihuana.